England upsets All Blacks to reach Rugby World Cup final - WHIZ News

 New Zealand was overwhelmed in almost every aspect of the game, with even its try coming from an England mistake when hooker Jamie George overthrew at a lineout.
 Ardie Savea collected and crossed the line.

-The team that was supposed to play direct rugby at first threw the ball right, to the left and back right again before Tuilagi barged over from the base of a close-range ruck to cap a furious opening attack.
+The team that was supposed to play direct rugby at first threw the ball right, to the left and back right again before Tuilagi barged over from the base of a close-range ruck.

-Tuilagi created another chance when he intercepted a Beauden Barrett floating pass in the eight minute and sent Jonny May away on the left flank but with Scott Barrett coming in cover defense, the winger’s pass to an inside runner went to ground.
+Tuilagi created another chance when he intercepted a Beauden Barrett floating pass in the eight minute and sent Jonny May away on the left, but with the cover defense closing in the winger’s inside pass went to ground.

-Sam Underhill breezed through a gap in the 25th for a try but the TMO ruled against it, because Tom Curry took out two defenders when he crossed in front of a ball-playing Kyle Sinckler.
+The first of the disallowed tries occurred in the 25th, when the TMO ruled against Sam Underhill’s try because Tom Curry took out two defenders when he crossed in front of a ball-playing Kyle Sinckler.

-Underhill earned a penalty a minute before halftime, allowing Ford to land his long-range attempt and make the score 10-0.
+But Underhill earned a penalty a minute before halftime, allowing Ford to make it 10-0.
 It was only the second time New Zealand had been held scoreless in the first half of a World Cup game — the first was in a semifinal loss to Australia in 1991.

-Scrumhalf Ben Youngs scurried over the line six minutes after the break after another frenzied start, shaping to pass in a cross-field run before darting into a big gap.
+Scrumhalf Ben Youngs scurried over the line six minutes after the break, shaping to pass in a cross-field run before darting into a big gap.

 But again the TMO overruled, saying that an England player had lost control of the ball in a maul and it was regathered by his teammate in front.

-Another Ford penalty made it 13-0 before New Zealand got on the scoreboard in the 57th, when Savea caught an over-throw into the lineout and dived over.
+Another Ford penalty made it 13-0 before New Zealand finally scored in the 57th, when Savea caught an over-thrown lineout ball and dived over.
 Richie Mo’unga converted, and suddenly there was six points in it.

-An ominous end of the comeback came on the hour, though, when Underhill caught and tackled Jordie Barrett as New Zealand was launching a counter-attack from deep.
+An ominous end of that comeback came on the hour, though, when Underhill caught and tackled Jordie Barrett as New Zealand was launching a counter-attack from deep.

 Two further penalty goals and some indiscipline from New Zealand made the buffer too big to come back.